yopgh/discovery2json/README.md

 ## Including description strings

 If your discovery document includes non-empty `description` fields with documentation, you can pass `--docs` to include this documentation in the output JSONs.
+Where possible, this documents objects, arrays, enums, and other basic data types.

-To see how this documentation is shown for various property types, compare the previous `response.json` for `updatePhotos` with the following one (using the `staging-people-pa` discovery document, which comes with informative description fields):
+Compare the previous `response.json` for `updatePhotos` with the following one, generated with `--docs` using the `staging-people-pa` discovery document (which comes with informative description fields):
 ```
 {
     "__DOCS": "Response from a people get request.",